Episcia ‘Pink Panther’ is a lovely showy plant, that gets covered with pink blooms.

 Originally a ground cover plant from Central and South America, episcias have been extensively grown, hybridized and selected for foliage and flowers, and make wonderful house plants.

 Water when the soil gets a bit dryer to avoid root rot.
 These plants are very easy to grow and have few requirements.
-They are related to the African violets and prefer bottom watering.
-These plants like to get soaked in water and then left to dry out more so than watering from the top.
-Watering from the top also makes the soil compress more and makes it harder for the episcia to root its stolons, hence making it more leggy and less pretty.
-Since the leaves are hairy you don’t want to get any water on them and risk the leaves to rot.
+They are related to the African violets and prefer bottom watering (these plants like to get soaked in water and then left to dry out).
+Watering from the top tends to make the soil compress more, and that makes it harder for the episcia to root its stolons.
+This results in a more leggy and less pretty plant.
+Since the leaves are hairy you don’t want to get any water on them and risk spotting on the leaves.
 These do great with a hygrolon strip through the soil and a water reservoir on the bottom as a passive watering setup.
 This also keeps the soil light and prevents clumping.

 Part shade to shade.
 Episcias are relatively low light plants.
 They will do best with bright indirect light.
 Large unobstructed north facing window, or any east/west facing window.
 I’ve also grown them some distance from the window.
 They will flower as long as there is decent amount of light.
 You can also grow them under grow lights.
 South facing windows are not good for those plants, and the strong sun will burn the leaves, unless you very, very slowly get your plant adapted to the high light levels.